Marzac/die/README.md

 ## What's inside

 - **DIE** : the renderer and runtime, in `common/engine`.
 - **Waller** : the map editor, in `editor/`.

-This is the real strength of the toolkit: a full Qt-based level editor for building maps for the engine.
+Waller is the real strength of the toolkit: a full Qt-based level editor for building maps for the engine.

 ## The renderer

-The renderer is sorta weird.
+The renderer is sorta unique.
 It's software-based and works a bit like a futuristic raycaster, I'm writing a paper about it to describe its inner in more details.

 Also, it's not yet fully portable, since a lot of the core rendering code relies on SSE4 arithmetic.